xdrpp/stc/README.md

     make update-depend

 to install the build-time dependencies under your `$GOPATH` (`~/go` by default).
-Once these dependencies are place, just run:
+Once these dependencies are place, just run

     make